aiven/aiven-docs/docs/products/postgresql/howto/upgrade.md

 verifying the impact of the upgrade for the specific service without affecting the running service.
 This is useful in two main aspects:

-1. Ensuring that it succeeds and is performed quickly enough \-- which might not be the case \-- usually when there many of databases or many \"large objects\".
+1. Ensuring that it succeeds and is performed quickly enough, which might not be the case, usually when there many of databases or many "large objects".
 Smaller node sizes with a large dataset can run into OOM issues during the `pg_dump/pg_restore` phase of `pg_upgrade --link` and a fork will reveal this scenario.
-2. To test query performance directly after upgrade under real world load i.e. when no statistics are available and caches are cold.
+1. To test query performance directly after upgrade under real world load i.e. when no statistics are available and caches are cold.

 :::warning